pomdtr/tweety/README.md

 tweety install manifest
 ```

 Then go to `chrome://extensions/` in your browser, enable "Developer mode" and click on "Load unpacked".
-Select the `/opt/homebrew/share/tweety/extensions/chrome` directory.
+Select the `/opt/homebrew/share/tweety/extensions/chrome` on macOS or `/home/linuxbrew/.linuxbrew/share/tweety/extensions/chrome` on Linux.

 You can upgrade tweety using `brew update && brew upgrade tweety`.
 Make sure to reload the extension in your browser after upgrading.